Rain World: Development

-Originally, Rain World was conceived as a single-room multiplayer platformer where the player would hunt one prey as they run from one bigger predator.
-The game strayed from that vision as it was expanded, taking many "unexpected twists and turns", but had always retained the concept of the slugcat and the "grimy, wet industrial environment".
+Rain World was conceived as a single-room multiplayer platform video game where the player would hunt one species of prey as they run from one bigger species of predators.
+The game strayed from that vision as it was expanded, but had always retained the concept of the slugcat and the "grimy, wet industrial environment".
 Jakobsson and Primate hoped the player would feel as if they were close to making sense of the game's abstraction of an industrial environment without fully understanding it.
-Jakobsson did not intend for the game's extreme difficulty, which resulted in its mixed reception.
+Jakobsson did not intend for the game's extreme difficulty, which he described as defining the game's identity.

-Jakobsson designed Rain Worlds enemies to live their own lives, in which they hunt and struggle to survive, rather than serve as obstacles for the player.
-Enemies dynamically wander without a set path, and in final playtests a week before release, the developers noticed how some players became more or less interested in the game based on how lucky they were with enemy behavior.
-Primate explained he disliked traditional enemy behavior where they acted merely as an adversary, preferring the predators to act like hungry animals in a realistic ecosystem like the slugcat, eliciting empathy in the player.
-In a PlayStation Blog post, Jakobsson added that the creatures in the ecosystem "are also individuals that can learn to recognize you".
-He took this concept into account when developing the scavengers in particular; they are initially distrustful of the slugcat but eventually ally with it once trust is established.
-Placed near the bottom-middle of the food chain, the slugcat is intended to avoid combat while evading enemies through stealth and flight.
+Jakobsson favored a pragmatic approach to creating art in game design, treating programming as a means to an end.
+Rain Worlds enemies were designed to be unpredictable—living their own lives in which they hunt and struggle to survive rather than serving as obstacles for the player.
+Enemies perpetually and dynamically wander without a set path, and in playtests a week before release, the developers noticed how some players became more or less interested in the game based on how lucky they were with enemy behavior.
+Primate explained he disliked conventional enemy behavior where they acted merely as adversaries, preferring the predators to act like hungry animals in a realistic ecosystem like the slugcat, eliciting empathy in the player.
+In a PlayStation Blog post, Jakobsson added that the creatures in the ecosystem can recognize the player's actions.
+He took this concept into account when developing the scavengers in particular; they are initially distrustful of the slugcat, but eventually ally with it if the slugcat assists with combat or provides pearls.
+Placed in the middle of the food chain, the slugcat is intended to avoid combat while evading enemies through stealth and flight.
+To differentiate Rain World from Metroidvania video games, (Note: Sources have described the game as a Metroidvania despite this effort.) the team emphasized the powerlessness of the slugcat in gameplay, foregoing traditional progression wherein the player would become powerful over time.
+Except for the worm creature and small tutorial, the player is completely unguided and forced to progress through experimentation.